 edge://flags page (mostly experimental options), and finally via command-line arguments that are passed to the

 msedge.exe executable.
 This list of sources is roughly in order of stability and supportability– earlier choices change less often (and with more notice) than options I listed later.

 Unfortunately, Edge has not published a list of implemented command line arguments, although in principle we could use the same tool Chromium does to parse our source and generate a listing.

-As of January 2022, the list of command-line arguments generated out of the upstream source code is outdated: it was last updated at the end of 2020.
-The snapshot from then can be viewed here: Chromium Command line arguments.
+As of January 2023, the list of command-line arguments generated out of the upstream source code is up-to-date: it was last updated this month.
+The snapshot can be viewed here: Chromium Command line arguments.
 You can check the

 Last automated update occurred on text in that page to see whether it has been updated recently.